Settings Hierarchy

 What Are Settings?

-- Permission modes (whether Claude asks before edits)
+- Permission modes (whether the agent asks before edits)

 - Team standards (shared rules for collaborative work)

-Instead of having one global settings file, Claude Code uses a three-level hierarchy.
+Instead of having one global settings file, both tools use a layered hierarchy.
 This design lets you have personal preferences, project standards, and temporary overrides all at the same time.
+The two tools differ in file names, formats, and number of layers, but the mental model is the same: more specific scope wins over more general scope.

 💬 AI Colearning Prompt